yweng530/yweng530.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I hope you're having a great day!
-I'm currently a senior Computer Science Student at the University of Illinois at Urbana-Champaign.
-I am passionate about web development, artificial intelligence, and data science.
+I'm currently a CS Master's Student at the [University of Illinois at Urbana-Champaign](https://siebelschool.illinois.edu/).
+I am passionate about AI/ML, data science, and algorithms.
 I have developed skills in Python, C++, Java, and SQL/MySQL through various projects and courses.

 My goal is to apply my skills and knowledge to create innovative and user-friendly web solutions that solve real-world problems.
-I am actively seeking Summer 2024 internship opportunities in software development, data science, or related fields!
+I am actively seeking Summer 2025 full-time / internship positions in software development, data science, or related fields!
 Please contact me if you think I'm a great fit!

 **Contact Info**